benpollarduk/BP.AdventureFramework/docs/docfx/docs/commands.md

 ```

 ## Custom Commands
 Custom commands can be added to many of the assets, including Room, PlayableCharacter, NonPlayableCharacter, Item and Exit.
-For more informations see their pages.